We offer mental health treatment that is co-occurring alongside substance abuse at our depression treatment center in South Carolina.

 Everyone can get sad occasionally.
 In most cases, that feeling only lasts for a little while, but depression is different.
 It is not something someone can just “get over.
 Often, someone suffering from depression is unable to figure out the reason for feeling sad or hopeless, and the symptoms of depression can make it difficult to fulfill responsibilities at work or at home.
-However, enrolling in a mental health treatment program can help alleviate the symptoms.
+However, enrolling in a mental health treatment program in South Carolina can help alleviate the symptoms.

 At Hammocks on the Edisto, we specialize in women’s depression treatment when the condition may co-occur with addiction.
 Our experienced therapists take the time to work with each patient to understand the core reasons behind depressive symptoms.
 To learn about the treatment options available, please call us today at 833.793.0191.

 Major depression is more prevalent in women than men.
 Depression, both in men and women, can cause physical, mental, and emotional strain, which inevitably impacts one’s quality of life.
 However, there’s no denying there are gender-specific implications for how depression impacts women vs men.
 This is why we offer women’s depression treatment in South Carolina to provide tailored treatment to treat your depression symptoms.

 One way depression impacts women is mothers suffering from depression may feel less inclined to seek women’s depression treatment for fear of being perceived as a “bad mother.”
 However, not effectively treating your depression symptoms only worsens your depression which can impact your personal and professional relationships long term.

 Many women who struggle with depression also struggle with other mental health conditions, such as anxiety disorder or an eating disorder.
 Not effectively treating all mental health conditions runs the risk of exacerbating both a woman’s depression symptoms and her other mental health symptoms.